Joseph Sparke: Life

-He was son of John Sparke or Sparkes of Peterborough.
-Having been educated in his native city under a Mr. Warren, he was admitted a pensioner at St. John's College, Cambridge, on 11 July 1699, and graduated B.A. in 1704.
-Returning to Peterborough, he became registrar of Peterborough Cathedral.

-He devoted much time to antiquarian studies.
-In 1719, in a letter of Maurice Johnson to William Stukeley, he is mentioned as having lately arranged on a new method Lord Cardigan's library at Dean in Northamptonshire.
-He was also entrusted with the care of White Kennett's collection of early historical and theological documents that passed to the cathedral library, which he was to supply daily and augment.
-Kennett's biographer William Newton describes Sparke as ‘of very good literature and very able to assist in that good design’.
-Together with his friend Timothy Neve, Sparke was the founder of the Gentleman's Society of Peterborough, and prevailed on Bishop Robert Clavering to allow it to meet in a room over the Saxon gate-house.
-In October 1722 he had become a member of the Spalding Gentlemen's Society, on which it was modelled.

-Sparke died on 20 July 1740, and was buried in Peterborough Cathedral, where there is a monument to him in the retro-choir.
-His wife Rebecca died on 27 March 1747, aged 56.
+Joseph Sparke was the son of John Sparke or Sparkes of Peterborough.
+He received his early education in the city under a schoolmaster named Warren, and was admitted as a pensioner of St John's College, Cambridge on 11 July 1699, graduating B.A. in 1704.
+After returning to Peterborough, he was appointed registrar of Peterborough Cathedral.
+Sparke devoted considerable time to antiquarian and bibliographical pursuits.
+In 1719, he was mentioned in a letter from Maurice Johnson to William Stukeley as having recently reorganised the library of Lord Cardigan at Dean, Northamptonshire, according to a new arrangement.
+He also undertook the care of White Kennett’s extensive collection of early historical and theological documents, which had been transferred to the cathedral library, and was tasked with supplying and enlarging the collection on a daily basis.
+Kennett’s biographer, William Newton, described Sparke as “of very good literature and very able to assist in that good design.”
+Together with his associate Timothy Neve, Sparke founded the Gentleman's Society of Peterborough and secured permission from Bishop Robert Clavering for the society to meet in a room above the Saxon gatehouse.
+By October 1722, he had also become a member of the Spalding Gentlemen's Society, upon which the Peterborough society was modelled.
+Sparke died on 20 July 1740 and was buried in Peterborough Cathedral, where a monument to him stands in the retro-choir.
+His wife, Rebecca, died on 27 March 1747 at the age of 56.